venasolutions/bosk/README.md

 as well as fault tolerance, and emergency manual state inspection and modification, is all delegated to MongoDB: a well-known, reliable, battle-hardened codebase.
-You don't need to trust Bosk to get all these details right: all we do is maintain the in-memory replica by following the MongoDB change stream.
+You don't need to trust Bosk to get all these details right: all we do is send updates to MongoDB, and maintain the in-memory replica by following the MongoDB change stream.

 ## Usage